ShahinMahmody/vault-config-files/README.md

 $ vault secrets enable database
 ```
 Just as with authentication, the different ways of storing secrets, handled by [Secret Engines](https://www.vaultproject.io/docs/v1.9.x/secrets), need to be enabled first.
-In this case database credentials are required, thus the [database Secret Engine](https://www.vaultproject.io/docs/v1.9.x/secrets/databases) is used.
+In this case database credentials are required, thus the [Database Secret Engine](https://www.vaultproject.io/docs/v1.9.x/secrets/databases) is used.
 Once enabled, a config can be written at the path beginning with `database/config/`, just as with authentication.
 However, since more than one database connection may be managed through Vault at the same time the separate configurations get a differently named path.
 ```console